Plants that Repel Bees & Wasps

 It is a pretty plant but you may need to stake it if not supported by other foliage.
 Mine tend to sprawl and fall down in later Summer.

-You many certainly see wasps in your garden as they hunt for bugs.
+Visiting flowers in only one characteristic that wasps and bees share.
+You may certainly see wasps in your garden as they hunt for bugs.
 And, they visit do flowers and sometimes drink sweet nectar-even though it is not their main diet.

 Try Mint for Wasp Repellant